Government of Jamaica

 To promote international and professional standards and practices in the Private Security Industry.

-Rosalyn Campbell is the head of the PSRA.
+Rosalyn Campbell is the CEO of the PSRA.